added more photos Aug 29, 2021

 The remaining tillable land on the Swanson farm is rented out now to a very much larger operation.

 The live stock is long gone and the barn (now more than 100 years old) is being torn down because the cost of long needed maintenance is more than it is worth.

 Begining the process as of Aug 22 2020 by Brad.

 Next day on Aug 23 2020 shows the beam structure and sad state of the roof and the verticle boards.

-Plans are to have heavy equipment come in to complete the tear down in 2021.
+Plans are to have heavy equipment come in 2021 to collapse the structure .

 Following Photos of the structure in its collapsed state were taken on 15 May 2021.